Saul-Mirone/saul-mirone.github.io/content/blog/the-essence-of-react-component/index.md

 it will create its child elements recursively, generate an element tree as a result.

-So every time a component render, it's just a function call.
+So a component's render is the same as a function call.
 That's why we get `App` and `Text` every second in the previous sample.

 # Element For Render

-An Element is just a data structure.
+Elements are just a kind of data structure.
 You can imagine them into objects.
 For example:

 ```javascript